Kaaba and Masjid-al-Haram

 Water from Zamzam Well is tested daily and is definitely suitable for drinking.
 It has a distinct, salty taste.

 At the beginnings of Islam this was simple well with stone fencing around it.
 A dome was built over it in 771 AD, many more reconstructions and rebuildings followed in coming centuries.

 Formally it is prohibited to sell Zamzam water outside Saudi Arabia but somehow it is available in many countries.
-Origins of such water are unclear and it may not be clean and healthy.
+The origins of such water are unclear and it may not be clean and healthy.

 The largest mosque in the world – Masjid al-Haram – is built around all these sacred places.

-Nowadays mosque has an area of 35.7 ha and can accomodate up to four million piligrims.
+Nowadays mosque has an area of 35.7 ha and can accommodate up to four million pilgrims.
 It has nine, up to 89 m tall minarets.

 This is one of few mosques, where men and women worship together.

 The giant Masjid al-Haram includes also both sacred hills, where Hagar was looking for water – Al-Safa and Al-Marwah.
 Distance between the hills is approximately 450 m and Muslims should walk seven times forth and back between the hills, starting from Al-Safa.
 This walking should be done on the same day when Tawaf (seven circles around Kaaba) is done.